Understood

 We use cookies to help give you the best experience on our website.
 By continuing without changing your cookie settings, we assume you agree to this.
 Please read ourprivacy policy

-BFA FAQ
+BFA FAQs

 The Ruskin School of Art is the Fine Art department of the University of Oxford.
 The school is often known simply as ‘the Ruskin’.
 There are three degree programmes available at the Ruskin: a full time, three-year undergraduate BFA course and postgraduate MFA and DPhil programmes.
 The following questions relate specifically to applicants who are interested in the Ruskin’s BFA course.
 We hope that this summary of information will help you understand more about what is available at the school and how to consider applying.